Learning Task-Specific Dynamics to Improve Whole-Body Control: DISCUSSION

 \section{DISCUSSION}

-With regard to our problem statement, we can say that the proposed approach thoroughly resolves it.
-The results show a reduced contribution of the feedback term; a clear improvement of the tracking performance and the possibility to reduce the feedback gains to thus increase the compliance; and the approach is applied in the task space of the system.
-In the following we briefly discuss these points.
+We have proposed a method to learn task-space dynamics which allows to improve task performance while reducing feedback gains.
+Both the simulation and real robot results show a reduced contribution of the feedback term; a clear improvement of the tracking performance and the possibility to reduce the feedback gains to thus increase the compliance.
+In the following, we briefly discuss these points.

 We first discuss the improvement of the tracking performance and the reduction of the feedback term contribution.
-The question whether the system behavior is the same with the additional task-specific feedforward term and low feedback gains or without the additional task-specific feedforward term and high gains, has previously been studied by Goldsmith \cite{GOLDSMITH2002}.
-The author shows that an equivalent feedback can always be constructed from the ILC parameters with no additional plant knowledge, whether or not the ILC includes current-cycle feedback.
-Note that in (\ref{eq:task_specific_dynamics}), current cycle feedback is present.
-If the ILC converges to zero error, the equivalent feedback is a high gain controller.
-Herein lies the main advantage of using ILC -- low feedback gains can be used, resulting in increased compliance.
+The question whether the system behavior is the same with the additional task-specific feedforward term and low feedback gains or without the additional task-specific feedforward term and high gains has previously been studied \cite{GOLDSMITH2002,Verwoerd_2002}.
+An equivalent feedback can always be constructed from the ILC parameters with no additional plant knowledge for proper causal LTI systems, whether or not the ILC includes current-cycle feedback.
+Our system (\ref{eq:task_specific_dynamics}) is not proper causal, therefore complete equivalence cannot be claimed, but the results show a clearly reduced contribution of the feedback term.
+Herein lies the main advantage of using the proposed approach -- lower feedback gains can be used, resulting in increased compliance.
 Compliance of the system has been recognized as one of the key elements for real-world deployment of robots in unstructured environments, as it provides robustness for unplanned disturbances \cite{Stephens2010}.